-In general, burnout refers to a state of exhaustion that is emotional, physical, and mental.
-Burnout is typically caused by excessive and prolonged stress.
-Those who are introverted tend to be easily overstimulated, especially when required or expected to interact with others.
-Introvert burnout is a state of all-consuming exhaustion that arises from experiencing social situations without enough time alone to recharge and recuperate.
+Burnout often refers to a state of exhaustion or stress that is emotional, physical, and mental.
+Burnout is often caused by excessive and prolonged stress and can occur in anyone — whether introverted or extroverted.
+However, introverted people often report becoming easily overstimulated, especially when required or expected to interact with others.
+Introvert burnout, in this context, is a state of all-consuming exhaustion that can arise from experiencing social situations without time alone to recharge and recuperate.

 What Are The Signs Of Introvert Burnout?

 Burnout is an individual experience, ranging in severity and manifestation.
 However, several common symptoms and experiences exist among those living with introvert burnout.
 These can include but are not limited to the following:

 - Difficulty focusing